lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 ```
 {% endraw  %}

-And in case you need a Markdown refresher, here's how to use footnotes:
+For more, check out the post [Advanced usage of sidenotes](/sidenotes-caveats-testground/).

+Incidentally, here's how to use footnotes as well.
+There's nothing specific to it.
+It's just basic Markdown:

 ```html
 Papicu supports footnotes[^3] out-of-the-box thanks to Jekyll and kramdown.